 Emma Dibden has been using Clicker to increase student motivation and make writing more accessible for learners with literacy difficulties.

 "From the anecdotal feedback from the children, there are several of them who were previously totally turned off by writing, but absolutely rave about it now they have Clicker!
 We’ve had their parents come in celebrating the amount of work they’re able to produce now, and the ideas they’re finally able to get down on paper.
 Clicker has really inspired and excited these children about writing, which is exactly what we had hoped for."

 John's blog provides educators with practical guidance for teaching literacy and foreign languages.
 Here's his verdict on Clicker 7.

 "Clicker 7, the latest version, is astonishing...this is the best piece of software available to EAL teachers, and also to modern languages teachers."

-Lorna Bruce is a Special Education Teacher based in Glasgow in the UK.
-She has been using Clicker to support learning throughout her school; from sentence-building with students in Pre-K to 2nd grade, to curriculum-focused word processing with the older students.
+Lorna Bruce is an Additional Support Needs Teacher based in Glasgow.
+She has been using Clicker to support learning across her school; from sentence-building with the Infants, to curriculum-focused word processing with the older pupils.

 "What they are able to produce with Clicker is often of a much higher level and a much more accurate reflection of their true abilities and understanding.

-What's really key here is now that this intervention period has ended, we’ll be sending these children back into the classroom with a tool that can help them continue to succeed and grow with their writing, independently."
+What's really key here is that now this intervention period has ended, we’ll be sending these children back into the classroom with a tool that can help them continue to succeed and uplevel their writing independently."